 Soraya Aybar is a journalist and political scientist based in Madrid, Spain.

-For the past three years, she has narrowed her specialization and interests on African politics, human rights and social affairs.
-Currently, she is editor of Africa Mundi, a digital Spanish-media on the African continent, and has previously worked in others such as El Español.
-Aybar also holds a Master of Communication and International Relations from University Camilo Jose Cela.
+For the past three years, she has focused her specialization and interests on African politics, human rights and social issues.
+She is currently editor of Africa Mundi, a digital Spanish medium about the African continent.She previously worked for other media such as El Español.
+Aybar also holds a Master's degree in Communication and International Relations from Camilo Jose Cela University.

 Basic information